EGS-UniRide/NotificationsAPI/EmailAPI/README.md

 # How to run

-While in the API directory type in the terminal `$ uvicorn EmailSenderAPI:app --reload` to launch the API.
+While in the API directory type in the terminal `$ uvicorn EmailSenderAPI:app --port 8010` to launch the API.